mouachan/kieserver/README.md

 #### customKieserver

-*Fact.java* : a generic fact
+</br>*Fact.java* : a generic fact
-*KieServerApi.java* : set up kieserver properties, instanciate a new kieserver, create/update containers using alias feature.
+</br>*KieServerApi.java* : set up kieserver properties, instanciate a new kieserver, create/update containers using alias feature.
-*CustomKieServerExtension.java* : implementation of kieserver extension based on drools extension (all other extension are disabled), that provides rules capabilities (inserting facts, fire rules), can be used to implement a new transport.
+</br>*CustomKieServerExtension.java* : implementation of kieserver extension based on drools extension (all other extension are disabled), that provides rules capabilities (inserting facts, fire rules), can be used to implement a new transport.
-*CustomKieContainerCommandServiceImpl.java* : implementation of a custom serialization, a generic fact is mapped to the object using drools declared type api(reflection), each fact is inserted using InsertObjectCommand, the last command is a FireAllRulesCommand.
+</br>*CustomKieContainerCommandServiceImpl.java* : implementation of a custom serialization, a generic fact is mapped to the object using drools declared type api(reflection), each fact is inserted using InsertObjectCommand, the last command is a FireAllRulesCommand.
-*KieServerApiTest.java* : assert that kieserver will use latest version using alias feature.
+</br>*KieServerApiTest.java* : assert that kieserver will use latest version using alias feature.

 ### Next step